 Paul was a logical thinker, competent Hebraist and one who maintained a life-long interest in mathematics.
 His sharp analysis of the union negotiations, particularly his Coalition of Interests not the Unity of the Faith, intensified feeling, but I judge more because it was an accurate portrayal than because of any supposed vitriol.

 We lack some records for the early period so cannot be sure of early officebearers.
 Joseph Thomson and Robert Campbell (1808-94), one of the first two elders of Scots Church under Rev James Forbes, were among the number, perhaps George Urquhart also.
 David Moffatt, Paul’s brother-in-law, and W.G.Murray, at one time a councillor of St Kilda, were prominent men who had come from John Knox Congregation in Swanston Street.
 David Niven was an elder at some stage, as was Thomas Watson (d.
 1893), and possibly his son Thomas G. Watson (1859-1912), successively Clerk of the Legislative Assembly and the Legislative Council.
 It was a small but influential congregation in its own way.
 Two 9/10 room double-storey houses (92 and 94 Alma Road) were erected in 1877 and enabled the congregation to manage financially.
 About a third of the site fronting Chapel Street was sold at this time.
-Sir John Madden erected a large home on this site in the 1880s.
+Sir John Madden erected a large home on this site in the 1887 where he lived until 1912 before moving to East Melbourne.
 Unhappily, Paul’s sympathies narrowed through the union conflicts, and in the 1890s some of the people met separately in the Protestant Hall in Melbourne for a mid-week meeting led by the minister of the Geelong Congregation, the remarkable John Sinclair.
 Paul died 13 August 1910 at the age of 84.

 Rev John Watson Smith (1858-1928), who had been brought up in John Knox Congregation but was a licentiate of the New Zealand church, came to Melbourne in 1916 and gave helpful supply.
 He had connection with a similar congregation in Dunedin.
 There was a gap of more than a decade before a regular settlement of a minister.